Inferring intermediate states by leveraging the many-body Arrhenius law: The kinks and thermodynamic phase transitions

 Crucially, the non-analytic nature of the escape rate becomes apparent only in the \textit{thermodynamic limit}, i.e. at $\beta \Delta U \rightarrow \infty $.
-At finite $\beta \Delta U$, it is especially hard to observe the emerging kinks, as $\beta\Delta U$ is rather limited experimentally to order of $50$, contrary to the macroscopic volume in thermodynamic systems \cite{SI}.
+At finite $\beta \Delta U$, it is especially hard to observe the emerging kinks, as $\beta\Delta U$ is rather limited experimentally to order of $20$, contrary to the macroscopic volume in thermodynamic systems (see Appendix \ref{sec:More models}, FIG.\ref{fig:TE potential Numerics} and FIG.\ref{fig:Uxs potential }).
 A standard method to observe phase transition is by measuring the scaling of response functions such as susceptibilities and other derivatives of the thermodynamic potentials.
 This essentially corresponds to looking at the derivatives of $\mathcal{F}$ and the scaling of the divergences close to the critical densities, i.e. where we expect the kinks.
 That is, instead of the MEC, it is required to determine $\Phi_{\rm{MP}}$ for a finite $\beta \Delta U$.
-This has been achieved in \cite{kumar2024emerging}, by developing a perturbative approach, estimating $g$ analytically at a finite (but large) $\beta\Delta U$ \footnote{In \cite{kumar2024arrhenius}, an exact approach was developed.
+This has been achieved \cite{kumar2024emerging}, by developing a perturbative approach, estimating $g$ analytically at a finite (but large) $\beta\Delta U$ \footnote{In \cite{kumar2024arrhenius}, an exact approach was developed.
 However, the treatment is much harder analytically, and numerically the estimation is limited to about $\beta \Delta U = 20$. }.
+From the knowledge of $\Phi_{\text{MP}}$ at finite $\beta \Delta U$, the corresponding finite-$\beta \Delta U$ response functions can be obtained using Eq.~\eqref{Free-energy-PT}.
+These response functions capture the signatures of kinks in $g$, thereby revealing the number of metastable states in the potential landscape.

+Statistical physics states that finite systems can only lead to analytic thermodynamic observables.
+Therefore, phase transitions occur only in the thermodynamic limit of infinite system size.
+However, for a macroscopic particle number of the order of Avogadro's number, it is hard to tell the difference between a true divergence of, e.g. the response functions, and a large but finite increase close to the critical point.
+Here, $\beta \Delta U $ serves as the equivalent of the system size, whereas the density serves as the control parameter to manipulate towards the critical points.
+This implies that observing the kinks experimentally is unattainable.
+It is more practical to focus on the scaling properties of the diverging response functions.
+To see that, we recall that

+The regular part is dominated by $g(\bar{\rho})$ at large $\beta \Delta U$, and the singular part is given by a singular scaling function $f_{\rm{s}}$.
+Here $\delta \rho$ is the distance from the critical density, and $\alpha,\gamma >0$ are critical exponents.
+We note, however, that the inference of kinks in $g(\bar{\rho})$ doesn't require the exact determination of these critical exponents.